 These Banana Pudding Popsicles were inspired by the Banana Puddin’ popsicle from King of Pops.
 As you know, I love my Banana Pudding so I had to try their Banana Puddin’ flavor and once I fell in love, I knew I had to recreate it.
 When I did a quick search, I realized they had actually shared it themselves!
 Crazy!
 And fortunate!

 I first had a King of Pops pop years ago at a work event and fell in love.
-King of Pops started in Atlanta and now have expanded to other states, but actually started with an old popsicle push cart.
+King of Pops started in Atlanta and now have expanded to other states, but they actually started with an old popsicle push cart.
 You can check out their site to learn more (and even order their pops), but their humble beginnings are pretty cool.
-Banana Puddin’ has always been my favorite flavor, but all I have tried have been good.

 The end result?
 These pops are awesome!
 Deliciously creamy and full of flavor!
 SO easy to make and they taste exactly like the real thing – it’s their recipe after all!
 The little substitutions didn’t make a difference (that I could tell).
 The perfect pop for summer!